Achrafbennanizia/Slitherlink/versions/TBB_INTEGRATION_STORY.md

 # The Intel TBB Integration Journey

-## From std::async Chaos to TBB Elegance
+## From std::async (V1-V9) to TBB Elegance (V10/main.cpp)

-This document chronicles the debugging and integration of Intel's oneAPI Threading Building Blocks (TBB) into the Slitherlink solver, detailing challenges, solutions, and performance breakthroughs.
+This document chronicles the debugging and integration of Intel's oneAPI Threading Building Blocks (TBB) into the Slitherlink solver.

+**TIMELINE CLARIFICATION**:

+- **version.txt** (V1-V9): ALL use `std::async` - documents the std::async evolution
+- **main.cpp** (V10): Complete TBB rewrite - the production version

+The TBB integration was NOT gradual through versions 3-9.
+It was a complete rewrite that happened AFTER version.txt, becoming the current main.cpp.

 ---

-## Phase 1: The std::async Problem (V1-V2)
+## Phase 1: The std::async Era (V1-V9 in version.txt)

 ### Initial Implementation Reality